FHIR/sql-on-fhir-v2/README.md

     -   **Title** (`title` attribute): A unique, descriptive title for the test object, differentiating it from others in the same test case.
     -   **Tags** (`tags` attribute): A list of strings that categorize the test case into relevant groups.
 This attribute helps in organizing and filtering test cases based on their scope or focus.
-The reserved "core" tag is considered to represent only required aspects of the specification, other suites may be used for optional or experimental aspects.
+See [Reserved Tags](#reserved-tags).
     -   **ViewDefinition** (`view` attribute): Specifies the [ViewDefinition][] being tested.
 This attribute outlines the expected data view or transformation applied to the input fixtures.